Arts in Moray Overview

 Drawing upon associations of the word ‘collective’, this Culture Collective will employ a new and radical approach to engaging a network of creative practitioners and communities within Moray.
 Rhizome theory explores multiplicity of thought in a non-hierarchical structure.
 Rhizomes have no beginning, middle or end, they are interconnected, and there is a collective approach to the development of the organism.
 This theory will underpin the ethos of the project, championing fairness, transparency, agency, equity and collaboration across its members.

-Laura Johnston-Scott – Project Lead.
+Laura Johnston-Scott – Project Co-ordinator.

 Laura has extensive experience working in the cultural sector and with communities locally, and is a strong supporter of the work of the AIM partners.